Sussan Ley

-Ley was born in Nigeria to English parents and grew up in the Trucial States (now the United Arab Emirates) and England before moving to Australia as a teenager.
-Prior to entering politics, she worked as a commercial pilot, farmer and public servant based in Albury, New South Wales.
-She was elected to the House of Representatives at the 2001 federal election representing the regional New South Wales division of Farrer.
+Born into an English family in Nigeria, Ley grew up in the Trucial States (now the United Arab Emirates) and England, before moving to Australia as a teenager.
+Prior to entering politics, she worked as a commercial pilot, farmer and public servant based in Albury.
+She was elected to the House of Representatives at the 2001 federal election, winning the regional New South Wales seat of Farrer.
+Ley was appointed parliamentary secretary by John Howard in 2004, serving until the Coalition's defeat at the 2007 election.
+After the election, she held positions in the Nelson, Turnbull, and Abbott shadow ministries.